Rumyra/browserapis.wtf/README.md

 ### To add or amend APIs

-Apis can be found in source/browserapis/
+APIs can be found in source/browserapis/

 To amend just choose the right file and edit the info - it's pretty straight forward but ask if you need help :)

-To create a new file for a new api, open exampleapi.html.md and RESAVE it with the name of the API to add.
+To create a new file for a new API, open exampleapi.html.md and RESAVE it with the name of the API to add.

 Edit the info inside the file, it'll automatically be listed on the homepage.